 Attacking DNS

-The (DNS) translates domain names (e.g., hackthebox.com) to the numerical IP addresses (e.g., 104.17.42.72).
+The Domain Name System (DNS) translates domain names (e.g., hackthebox.com) to the numerical IP addresses (e.g., 104.17.42.72).
 DNS is mostly UDP/53, but DNS will rely on TCP/53 more heavily as time progresses.
 DNS has always been designed to use both UDP and TCP port 53 from the start, with UDP being the default, and falls back to using TCP when it cannot communicate on UDP, typically when the packet size is too large to push through in a single UDP packet.
 Since nearly all network applications use DNS, attacks against DNS servers represent one of the most prevalent and significant threats today.

 Enumeration

 DNS holds interesting information for an organization.
-As discussed in the Domain Information section in we can understand how a company operates and the services they provide, as well as third-party service providers like emails.
+As discussed in the Domain Information section in DNS we can understand how a company operates and the services they provide, as well as third-party service providers like emails.

 The Nmap -sC (default scripts) and -sV (version scan) options can be used to perform initial enumeration against the target DNS servers: